abdallah362/mlogwindows/README.md

+windows in mindostry logic
-windows in mlog see my discord
+see my discord